Chatichai Choonhavan: Prime Minister of Thailand (1988–1991)

-Disempowerment and return
+1991 coup d'etat

 On 23 February 1991, the Commander-in-Chief of the Royal Thai Army, General Sunthorn Kongsompong, and the generals of the Chulalongkorn Military Academy class 5, Suchinda Kraprayoon, Issarapong Noonpakdi, and Kaset Rojananil, formed the National Peace Keeping Council to depose Chatichai's government in a coup d'état.
 They accused the elected government of massive corruption and abuse of power for its own advantage.
 They charged several cabinet members, including Chatichai, with "unusual wealth".
 At the same time, they acted in the interest of the traditional elite of the bureaucracy, military and Bangkokian business circles, whose influence the Chatichai government had sought to curtail.
 The coup group called the form of governance under Chatichai "parliamentary dictatorship" and alleged a moral decline.

+Post-premiership

-Chatichai temporarily went into exile in the United Kingdom.
+Following his ouster, Chatichai temporarily went into exile in the United Kingdom.
 After his return, he continued his political activity.
 After the 1992 Black May, he founded the National Development Party and was again elected in his constituency in Nakhon Ratchasima.